delphes/delphes/README.md

   conda install --channel conda-forge delphes
 ```

-To run the Z->ee example from the "quick start" section above in a conda environment, use the following commands:
+Commands to run the Z->ee example from the "quick start" section above in a conda environment:

 ```
   wget http://cp3.irmp.ucl.ac.be/downloads/z_ee.hep.gz